lan5899/UdacityProject2/README.md

 # Disaster Response Pipeline Project

 ### Instructions:
+In order to increase my prospects and potential as a data scientist, I have studied and developed my data engineering abilities in this project.
+In order to create a model for an API that categorizes disaster messages, I'll use these abilities in this project to evaluate disaster data from Appen.

+You developed a machine learning pipeline to classify these events so I could communicate the information to the proper disaster relief organization.
 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database